 Infographic on the Chelsea’s Story project (attached);

-Chelsey Story performance program which include information on HST and resourses for the audience(attached);
+A performance program which includes information on human sex trafficking for the audiences(attached);

-Draft annual communications plan for human sex trafficking public awareness (attached);
+Draft annual communications plan for raising awareness about human sex trafficking (attached);

 DRAFT Mini Tactical Plan for the community engagement of Chelsea’s Story (see attached)

-A Poster contest for middle school and high school students (see attached);
+A poster contest for middle school and high school students (see attached);

-Strength in community
+There is strength in community

-The Chelsea’s Story project was initiated bya unique partnership of local arts, social services local advocacy groups, community members and local government.
+The Chelsea’s Story project was initiated through a unique partnership between local arts, social services, advocacy groups, community members and local government through the Crime Prevention Council.

-Funded by the KW Community Foundation and 2 local law firms;Morneau Family Law and PK Law.
-It also leveraged significant in-kind contributions and volunteer hours from the Tri Cities.
-The production, and indeed all the associated events, couldn’t have succeeded without committed volunteers.
+Funded by the KW Community Foundation and 2 local law firms; the Morneau Family Law and PK Law.
+It also leveraged significant in-kind contributions and volunteer hours from across the region.
+The production, and indeed all of the associated events, couldn’t have succeeded without this committed volunteer support.
 The entire cast of the play volunteered their time and talent to make Chelsea’s Story a true community theatre production.
-16 year old Jacy Morneau even won the Kitchener Youth Action Council's Award for Arts and Culture for her role as volunteer stage manager.
+And 16 year old Jacy Morneau won the Kitchener Youth Action Council's Award for Arts and Culture for her role as volunteer stage manager.

-A Community Engagement Committee comprised of a passionate group of volunteers from the school board, crowns office, family and children services, a parent association and locale human sex trafficking advocates and experts facilitated complimentary activities and creatively engaged diverse audiences.
-Tom Galloway, Shayne Turner, Karen Redman, and Chief Bryan Larkin introduced several of the shows.
+A Community Engagement Committee comprised of a passionate group of volunteers from the school board, crown’s office, family and children services, a parent association and locale human sex trafficking advocates and experts facilitated complimentary activities and creatively engaged diverse audiences.
+Councilor Tom Galloway, Chair of WRCPC Shayne Turner, Regional Chair Karen Redman, and Chief Bryan Larkin introduced several of the shows.

-The multi faceted events led by these collaborative efforts accessed and attracted an eclectic audience many of whom would not normally have attended a theatre production.
+The multi faceted nature of the events led by these collaborative efforts accessed and attracted a diverse overall audience many of whom would not normally have attended a theatre production.

 Members of the Community Engagement Committee were: